korpling/graphANNIS/docs/src/embed-rust.md

 let cs = CorpusStorage::with_auto_cache_size(&PathBuf::from("/tmp/graphannis-data"), true)?;
 ```
 Only one process can access a graphANNIS data directory, other processes will fail to open it if there is another process holding a lock.
-The `CorpusStorae` is thread-safe, thus multiple threads of the same process can call all functions in parallel.
+The `CorpusStorage` is thread-safe, thus multiple threads of the same process can call all functions in parallel.

 ## Adding corpus data